owen-george/wk5_to_6_project/README.md

 ## Key Findings

-- **Test and Control grouos**: No significant difference between Test and Control groups based on chi-square results.
+- **Test and Control grouos**: Test and Control groups based on chi-square results were statistically similar by account and client demographic.
 - **Success Rates**: Significant association between Variation (Test/Control) and successful visits.
-- **Metric Comparisons**: Some metrics, like `step_count` and `visit_duration`, showed statistically significant differences, while others did not.
+- **Metric Comparisons**: Test metrics, like `step_count` and `visit_duration`, showed statistically significant differences.
+- **Results**: Overall, the success rate increased by 2.9%, although far higher by step and just focusing on confirmations.
+- The duration of a successful visit was 13% quicker for the Test group.

 ## Statistical Methods Used